jonliu03/wd2021/README.md

 All photographer information, booking options, account information, and picture albums are purely fictional.
 No account information/personal data is used.

+# Source Code

+The source code is located in the src folder.
+The complete HTML source is in site.html.
+Website layout was organized using the Wix website builder with auto-generated code.
+Javascript files for the booking mechanism are contained in book-options.html and my-bookings.html.
+Database implementation for user bookings was written in SQL and imported to the Wix website builder.

 # Site Information: